Underspecified Human Decision Experiments Considered Harmful: Examples: Using the Framework to Redesign Confounded Studies

 Imagine a study targeting the effect of different ways of visualizing election forecasts.
-The researchers develop a simple forecasting model to predict vote share (a percentage) by weighting and aggregating poll results from news sources for ten unique upcoming two-party state-level elections.
+The researchers develop a forecasting model to predict vote share (a percentage) by weighting and aggregating poll results from news sources for ten unique upcoming two-party state-level elections.
 Participants are randomly assigned to view one of three forecast displays showing the predicted vote share with uncertainty of each party's candidate as a table, an animated graphic, or a static graphic.
 Assume for simplicity that all three induce informationally equivalent signals to a rational agent\footnote{If any of the displays was not informationally equivalent to the others, the optimal decision may vary by display.
-See Wu et al.~\citep{wu2023rational} for analysis of such examples using a rational agent framework.}.
+See Wu et al.~\cite{wu2023rational} for analysis of such examples using a rational agent framework.}.

 Upon beginning the experiment, participants are randomly assigned to a display treatment and also assigned a political party preference.
 They are told they will view election forecasts from a model based on poll results and should imagine they live in the district where the election takes place.
 Each participant in the study does ten trials corresponding to the ten elections.
-On each trial, they are asked if they would like to vote for the candidate in the election, elicited using a checkbox listing these options.
+On each trial, they are asked if they would like to vote for the candidate in the election.
+Voting carries no cost.

-Participants are told they will win a given base reward amount plus an additional $\$0.25 USD$ for each trial where their candidate wins a simulated version of the election that uses the forecast model to simulate how other people will vote (voting carries no cost).
+Participants are told they will win a given base reward amount plus an additional $\$0.25 USD$ ``for each trial where their candidate wins a simulated version of the election that uses the forecast model to predict how people will vote.''
 The researchers generate outcomes by randomly drawing a bivariate vote share outcome from the predicted distribution under the model and generating the uncertain state $\theta$ (taking the value 0 or 1 for lose or win) by assuming the higher vote share candidate wins.
 Participants are \textit{not} given feedback after each trial.